gvwilson/sensibleadventures/coriandel/coriandel.md

 And then it all fell to pieces.
 I woke up and Sehdie was gone.
 She was gone.
 She had left me.
 After all I had---

-"She must have gone through the window," Nednan said, pointing at the open shutters.
+"She must have gone through the window," Rojyar said, pointing at the open shutters.

 "I can see that!"
 I snapped.
 I felt unsteady.
 Tiny little spots danced